apache/skywalking/docs/en/TLS.md

 ## Open and config TLS

 ### Agent config
-- Place `ca.srt` into `/ca` folder in agent package.
+- Place `ca.crt` into `/ca` folder in agent package.
 Notice, `/ca` is not created in distribution, please create it by yourself.

-Agent open TLS automatically after the `/ca/ca.srt` file detected.
+Agent open TLS automatically after the `/ca/ca.crt` file detected.

 ### Collector config
 Module `agent_gRPC/gRPC` supports TLS.
 And only this module for now.